yyu233/StudyNote/Work/Gain.md

 3. Learnt how to use ansible-lint to check best practices of ansible
 4. Learnt using jq to test the validity of a json file.
 5. Generally, for a simple input, the more specialized a command utility is, the faster it is for processing the input.
 It also depends on if we pipeline the command utility.
 Time complexity matters with large inputs.
+6. Leave contact information and version number to let other team easily identify the owner and the responsiblity of the file.

 Demo:
 1. Check voice volume and connection.
 Make sure other people can hear you and read your screen.